Dementia and Alzheimer’s Disease

 Generally, dementia is a decline in thinking, reasoning, and/or remembering.
 Alzheimer’s disease is a type of dementia that accounts for 60 to 80 percent of cases of dementia.

-If a person appears to be losing mental abilities to a degree that interferes with daily activities and social interactions, consult a doctor to determine if the person is suffering from Alzheimer’s disease or another form
+If a person appears to be losing mental abilities to a degree that interferes with daily activities and social interactions, consult a doctor to determine if the person is suffering from Alzheimer’s disease or another form of dementia.

 What Is Dementia?